The DOM defines two different concepts for elements :

 document['zone'] <= html.INPUT(Id="data")

-Iterating on an element's children can be done using the usual Python syntax :for child in element:
+Iterating on an element's children can be done using the usual Python syntax :

 ...